zadarastorage/zadara-terraform/README.md

-# This Repository provide several zCloud examples
+# This Repository provide several zCompute Terraform examples

 All use the official Hashicorp AWS Provider https://registry.terraform.io/providers/hashicorp/aws/latest/docs
 - Addons contains terrraform examples that can added to existing kubernetes cluster